emhxm/BIS15W2022_ehuie/midterm1/midterm_1.md

 1. (2 points) Consider the definition of data science above.
 Although we are only part-way through the quarter, what specific elements of data science do you feel we have practiced?
 Provide at least one specific example.

-We have developed processes and algorithms to extract knowledge and insights from noisy, structured, and unstructured data.
+We have developed processes and algorithms to extract knowledge and insights from noisy, structured, and unstructured data.For example, we were able to remove missing values (NAs)and organize our variables.
 From these processes, we are able to seek information on the data.
 For example, we were able to build data frames and import data frames, then use dplyr functions to select, filter, and arrange the data.

 2. (2 points) What is the most helpful or interesting thing you have learned so far in BIS 15L?
 What is something that you think needs more work or practice?

-The most interesting thing I have learned so far is the ability to manipulate and create new data sets from original data frames; additionally, I enjoy being able to create a set of code that can help me understand what the data means.
+The most interesting thing I have learned so far is the ability to manipulate and create new data sets from original data frames; additionally, I enjoy being able to create a novel set of code chunks that can help me understand what the data means.
 Lately, I have been able to use what we have learned in class on my own lab data!

 One thing I would like to work on is making my code more efficient and streamlined, but I know this takes practice.